Entrepreneur Lab offers support to help local businesses grow

-“As we all know, our local small businesses are the backbone of our economy, and anything we can do to help support them and foster their grow is definitely something we want to promote,” said County Commissioner Raeanne Danielowski.
+“As we all know, our local small businesses are the backbone of our economy, and anything we can do to help support them and foster their grow is definitely something we want to promote,” County Commissioner Raeanne Danielowski said.
 “We’re excited to provide this opportunity and the valuable resources in the Entrepreneur Lab to help our small business community to do exactly that.”

-The Entrepreneur Lab is designed to provide not just tools, but solutions, that quickly and effectively help businesses achieve their goals.
-Services include 1:1 startup and business management coaching, peer-learning opportunities, and access to industry experts around a variety of topics.
-Local businesses can access the Entrepreneur Lab 24/7 and take advantage of the available services remotely, from anywhere, using this link: https://www.ruralideas.net/labs/Sherburne-County-Economic-Development-Authority-(EDA)
+The Entrepreneur Lab is designed to provide not just tools but solutions that quickly and effectively help businesses achieve their goals.
+Services include one-to-one startup and business management coaching, peer-learning opportunities, and access to industry experts around a variety of topics.
+Local businesses can access the Entrepreneur Lab 24/7 and take advantage of the available services remotely, from anywhere, using this link: t.ly/N20N.

 “The Entrepreneur Lab is free and available to all businesses new and old, even those in the startup stage.
 We’re hoping those businesses and our community members will help spread the word that this tool is available to our small business community,” Danielowski said.